woodcrest-university/community-charter/chamber-of-commerce.md

    d) Complies with all sim rules and regulations
 3.2 The Chamber may request additional information or suggest changes to the proposal before making a decision.
 3.3 Proposals will be processed in the order they are received for each specific parcel of land.
 The Chamber will strive to approve, deny, or provide an "under review" status for each proposal within one week of submission.
 However, if additional time is needed to address any issues or concerns with the application, the Chamber reserves the right to extend the review process as necessary.
 The Chamber will keep the applicant informed of any delays and provide an estimated timeline for a final decision.
+3.4 Proposals are reviewed by the Chamber of Commerce Board of Directors.

 ### 4. Post-Approval Steps
 4.1 Upon approval, individuals must complete the rental process for their designated commercial plot within one week.